thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 **Use data post-processing function.** The data post-processing function allows changing the output data depending on your wishes.
 To use data post-processing function, you must check the "Use data post-processing function" checkbox and enter the function in the field below.
 Then click the "Save" button in the lower-right corner.

-{% include images-gallery.html imageCollection="basic-data-key-settings-6" %}
+{% include images-gallery.html imageCollection="data-key-configuration-settings-post-processing" %}

 **Advanced data key settings**